 Pre-Hire Medical, Physical or Drug Testing

 In Tennessee, employers have the right to ask job applicants to complete a pre-hire medical or physical test, as long as it’s job-related.
-In other words, the test must confirm that the job applicant is fit for duty based upon the position being applied for.
+In other words, the test must confirm that the job applicant is fit for duty based on the position being applied for.
 Through these tests, an employer should be determining whether a potential employee can perform the job’s essential duties with or without accommodation.

 However, specific to these exams, employers should not request any medical information that may be protected under specific privacy laws, like the Genetic Information Discrimination Act of 2008.
 As such, employers should not have access to a job candidate’s family history or any genetic information.

 While Tennessee does not have any comprehensive laws regulating the use of drug or alcohol testing by private employers, businesses can implement a drug-free workplace program in order to qualify for workers' compensation benefits.